KeishaMarie/pizza_place/README.md

 Description: Pizza()

-Test: "It should create a Pizza construct."
+Test: "It should return a Pizza object with two properties for toppings and size."
 Code:
-(toppings, size)
+const myPizza = new Pizza ("cheese", "sausage", "large");
+Expected Output: Pizza {toppings:"cheese", "sausage", "large")

+Description: price()

+Test: "It should output a price based on toppings and sizes selected by user."
+Code:
+alltoppings, large
+Expected Output: $30

+Describe: handleFormSubmission()

+Test: "it should accept user selections to calculate price."
+Code:
+test = "cheese", "personal"
-Expected Output: (cheese, sausage, mushrooms, personal, large)
+Expected Output: $10